- In Public transport Transport

 Say goodbye to the hassle of public transport and avoid the risk of pickpocketing.
 With this premium service, you can sit back, relax, and enjoy your trip to the fullest.
 And the best part?
 You can book your ride now and pay later!

-You won’t generally need your metro ticket on board – inspectors are more likely to be on buses and trams where there is a validation required on board.
 Instead, you need a ticket to get through the barriers at any metro station, so it’s unlikely you’ll be able to cheat the system.
 Plus it is so cheap, why would you bother?

 Working Days | Opening Hours |